Yash-Solanki6803/React_Notes/ReduxNotes.md

   console.log('Initial state', store.getState()) // returns the initial state of the application

-  //Now we register a listener to the store so that we can see the changes in the state of the application
+  //Now we register a listener to the store so that we can see the changes in the state of the application.
+This function will be called whenever the state of the application changes.

   const unsubscribe = store.subscribe(() => console.log('Updated state', store.getState()))